-A typical caisson team consists of at least 7 horses, 4 riders, one serviceman holding the colors of the service the deceased served in plus the caisson.
+A typical caisson team consists of at least 7 horses, 4 riders, and one serviceman holding the colors of the service the deceased served in, plus the caisson.
 Six of the horses are pulling the caisson, three of which have riders.
 The other three horses are riderless.
 In days past, these horses would have been outfitted with supplies, feed or were intended as replacement horses.
 The two horses closest to the caisson are called the wheel horses and these are the most experienced horses and act as the brakes.
 The front two horses are the leads and they are the 2nd most experienced.
 The middle two horses are the swings and they are the least experienced.
-The 7th horse, which has a rider, the the guide horse.
+The 7th horse, which has a rider, is the guide horse.

 The platoon is comprised of roughly 50 service men and women as well as approximately 60 horses.
 There are 4 riding teams.
 At any given time, two teams are actually riding, with each team conducting up to 4 full honor funerals per day, while the other two teams work in the stables and farrier caring for the horses, alternating every week.
 There are a total of five caissons in the fleet.
 Training for both the horses and the humans is intense.

 To learn more about the Caisson Platoon as well as the 3rd Infantry Regiment, plan on visiting the Old Guard Museum, located in Fort Myer, adjacent to Arlington National Cemetery.
-(Image courtesy of the Horse and Man blog.
-Click the link below to be taken to the page)

 Please also take a look below at some of the pages used as references for this article.